Want to learn more about this at Kettering Health?

 To ensure a well-balanced workout plan, it’s important to incorporate strength training with cardiovascular exercise to establish a better aerobic workout.

-Molly Tatum, DO, a fellowship-trained orthopedic surgeon that works with the Sports Medicine team at Kettering Health Network, explains the benefits:
+Dr. Molly Tatum, a fellowship-trained orthopedic surgeon, explains the benefits:

 Bone and joint health

 Strength training creates healthier joints by making the ligaments and tendons responsible for supporting the joint stronger.
 Regular strength training also lubricates the joint, creating healthier cartilage.
 Bone health is improved because strength training applies a therapeutic amount of stress on bones, which results in stronger, dense bones, decreasing your risk of osteoporosis.